GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

 As an overview:

 - Setting `full_outage` for `accuant`, `lexisnexis_instant_verify`, or
   `lexisnexis_trueid` turns off pretty much everything.
+Identity verification is completely unavailable.

 - Setting `full_outage`for `lexisnexis_phone_finder` disables instant
   verification, but verification by mail is still available.